JuliaLang/www.julialang.org/blog/2020/05/rr.md

    their own machine.

 In addition to this manual mechanism, we are also switching our linux CI systems to automatically create `rr` traces of any execution.
-That way, if a CI run fails, we are guaranteed to be able to debug it.
+This way, if a CI run fails, we are guaranteed to be able to debug it.

-If a bug report includes a link to an `rr` trace, no further reproduction instructions are required (if the bug is something non-obvious like unexpected behavior, some comments on what the expected behavior was may still be helpful), since the `rr` trace is guaranteed to perfectly capture the environment the bug was reproduced in.
-This almost immediately knocks out all the common problems I started this post with.
+If a bug report includes a link to an `rr` trace, in theory no further reproduction instructions are required.
+The `rr` trace is guaranteed to perfectly capture the environment the bug was reproduced in.
+Of course, if the bug is something non-obvious like unexpected behavior, some comments on what the expected behavior was may still be helpful.
+Having perfect reproducability almost immediately knocks out all the common problems I started this post with.
 "Works for me" is no longer an available answer.
 If it's in the trace, it broke on somebody's machine and can be debugged.
 "Heisenbug"s are no longer an issue.
 If it was captured once in `rr`, it can always be debugged.
 It even solves the busy-expert problem, as it allows non-experts to help out with triage.
-If such a report does not contain an `rr` trace, any developer, and in particular non-experts can attempt to reproduce the bug and create one.
+If such a report does not contain an `rr` trace, any developer, and in particular non-experts, can attempt to reproduce the bug and create a trace.
 Even if the expert is still required to do the final diagnosis, doing so from an `rr` trace is orders of magnitude faster than from a plain bug report.